qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 I ordered a [La Pavoni Lever Grouphead Service Kit (New Group)](https://www.theespressoshop.co.uk/en/La-Pavoni-Lever-Grouphead-Service-Kit-New-Group/m-2791.aspx) from The Espresso Shop.
 I chose this to order as I wasn't sure what I needed, and in fact it came with some parts that were a nice bonus (more on that shortly).

-Following the process demonstrated very ably by William Stiles in the video, I managed to remove the lever and then the group head, and then the piston.
+Following the process demonstrated very ably by William Stiles in the video, I managed to remove the lever and then the grouphead, and then the piston.

 ## Tools